Saturday, November 22, 2008

 Here, direction is controlled using a two-position toggle switch and speed of the motor is controlled by two push-buttons, one for increasing the speed and other for reducing.

-The schematic is geiven here:
+The schematic is geiven here (click on the image to enlarge):

 When switch SW1 is closed, OC1A channel is active which will feed the PWM signal to Q1 & Q4 MOSFETs.
 The OC1B pin will remain low keeping the Q3 & Q2 in OFF condition.
 When SW1 is toggled to open position, OC1A pin will become low, making Q1 & Q4 OFF and OC1B will feed the PWM signal to Q3 & Q2, resulting in the change in the direction of current flow hrough motor.
 Hence, motor rotation direction will change.